-The present work suggests an alternative solution path: based on theoretically suggested key reaction types and the recent advances in mass spectroscopy, an analytically-based approach to constrain lumped autoxidation reaction schemes is presented.
+The present work suggests an alternative solution path: based on theoretically suggested key reaction types and the recent advances in mass spectroscopy, an analytically based approach for constraining lumped autoxidation reaction schemes is presented.
 Here, the method is used to equip an autoxidation reaction scheme for α -pinene with rate coefficients based on the interpretation of simulated data.
-Results show the capability to recover the rate coefficients with a maximum error of less than 1% for all reaction types.
-The process is automated and capable of determining roughly 10^3 rate coefficients per second when run on a PC.
+Results show the ability to recover the rate coefficients with a maximum error of less than 1 % for all reaction types.
+The process is automated and capable of determining roughly 103 rate coefficients per second when run on a PC.
 Currently, the method is applicable to chemical systems in a steady state, which can be established in flow reactors.
 However, extending the concept to allow analysis of evolving systems is part of ongoing work.

-20 1 Introduction
+1 Introduction

-Volatile organic compounds (VOC) have been detected in every environment around the globe (Blake and Blake, 2003).
+Volatile organic compounds (VOCs) have been detected in every environment around the globe (Blake and Blake, 2003).
 In the atmosphere, they react with radicals or sunlight to form oxidised species fuelling the formation of secondary organic aerosol (SOA; Hallquist et al., 2009).
-SOA is considered to substantially contribute to the ambient aerosol particle mass and number (Jimenez et al., 2009), thereby impacting air quality (Daellenbach et al., 2020) and climate (Calvin et al., 2023).
+SOA is considered to substantially contribute to the ambient aerosol particle mass and number (Jimenez et al., 2009), thereby impacting air quality (Daellenbach et al., 2020) and climate (IPCC, 2023).

-Descriptions of VOC oxidation typically consider the decomposition of the carbon structure, ultimately leading to the formation of CO2 (Kroll and Seinfeld, 2008).
-However, in the last decade, the process of autoxidation, leading to accumulation of oxygen at the carbon centered radicals, was found relevant under atmospheric conditions (Jokinen et al., 2014; Rissanen et al., 2014).
-Prior to this, autoignition (i.e., gas-phase autoxidation) was associated with combustion processes (Cox and Cole, 1985; Wang and Sarathy, 2016).
-This process can be described as follows: alkoxy (RO •) and peroxy radicals (RO2•) undergo sequential intra-molecular hydrogen abstraction and addition of O2 to form a RO2• species (Crounse et al., 2013; Mentel et al., 2015; Vereecken and Peeters, 2010).
-The advancing enrichment of oxygen alters the species properties: the molecules polarity and weight increases, leading to a decrease of the saturation vapor pressure.
+Descriptions of VOC oxidation typically consider the decomposition of the carbon structure, ultimately leading to the formation of CO_2 (Kroll and Seinfeld, 2008).
+However, in the last decade, the process of autoxidation, leading to accumulation of oxygen at the carbon-centred radicals, was found to be relevant under atmospheric conditions (Jokinen et al., 2014; Rissanen et al., 2014).
+Prior to this, auto-ignition (i.e. gas-phase autoxidation) was associated with combustion processes (Cox and Cole, 1985; Wang and Sarathy, 2016).
+This process can be described as follows: alkoxy (RO•) and peroxy (RO2•) radicals undergo sequential intra-molecular hydrogen abstraction and addition of O2 to form a RO2• species (Crounse et al., 2013; Mentel et al., 2015; Vereecken and Peeters, 2010).
+The advancing enrichment of oxygen alters the species properties: the molecule's polarity and weight increase, leading to a decrease in the saturation vapour pressure.

-The present manuscript introduces a novel, semi-empirical way to quantify autoxidation reactions.
-Autoxidation under ambient conditions currently lacks a VOC-specific mechanistic description and consequently, is not well represented, even in detailed atmospheric chemistry models, such as the Master Chemical Mechanism (MCM v.3.3.1: Jenkin et al., 2003; Saunders et al., 2003) or Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A: Aumont et al., 2005; Camredon et al., 2007).
-As a result, even detailed aerosol-chemistry models applying the MCM additionally require a general description of autoxidation chemistry (Clusius et al., 2022; O'Meara et al., 2021; Roldin et al., 2014).
-Large scale models, typically, may consider the contribution of autoxidation implicitly by applying empirical mass (or low volatility species) yields upon the oxidation of a VOC species (Bergman et al., 2022).
-These yields are obtained in experimental setups and represent the hitherto incomprehensible complexity of the autoxidation chemistry by a single number or function: the aerosol particle mass or yield of low volatility species that forms upon the consumption of a certain amount of VOC by a specific oxidant (e.g.: (Kroll et al., 2005; Kroll and Seinfeld, 2008).
-It is unclear whether and how such experimentally-derived particle mass yields can represent process dependencies that may occur under atmospheric conditions.
+The present paper introduces a novel, semi-empirical way of quantifying autoxidation reactions.
+Autoxidation under ambient conditions currently lacks a VOC-specific mechanistic description and consequently is not well represented, even in detailed atmospheric chemistry models, such as the Master Chemical Mechanism (MCM v.3.3.1: Jenkin et al., 2003; Saunders et al., 2003) or the Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A: Aumont et al., 2005; Camredon et al., 2007).
+As a result, even detailed aerosol chemistry models applying the MCM additionally require a general description of autoxidation chemistry (Clusius et al., 2022; O'Meara et al., 2021; Roldin et al., 2014).
+Large-scale models, typically, may consider the contribution of autoxidation implicitly by applying empirical mass (or low-volatility species) yields to the oxidation of a VOC species (Bergman et al., 2022).
+These yields are obtained in experimental setups and represent the hitherto incomprehensible complexity of autoxidation chemistry using a single number or function: the aerosol particle mass or yield of low-volatility species that forms upon consumption of a certain amount of VOC by a specific oxidant (e.g. Kroll et al., 2005; Kroll and Seinfeld, 2008).
+It is unclear whether and how such experimentally derived particle mass yields can represent process dependencies that may occur under atmospheric conditions.